 Whitley Bay, north east of Newcastle upon Tyne, is one of my favourite places for a staycation.
 This modest seaside town has been revitalised in recent years by the renovation of one of its iconic landmarks the Spanish City.
 At the other end of the beach is St Mary’s Lighthouse, bookending this lovely resort.
 There are lots of things to do around the town, which don’t cost a lot and get everyone out in the fresh air.
 Here’s my #staycationinspiration …..

 A day at the beach

-Kids young and old will delight in rock pooling around St Mary’s Lighthouse.
-You can find numerous treasures including crabs, sea anemones and a trove of shells.
+Kids young and old will delight in rock pooling around St Mary’s Lighthouse at low tide.
+On sunny days families swarm over the shoreline searching for treasures including crabs, sea anemones and a trove of shells.

 Fossil Hunting/ Geology